 I moved only once.
 At that time the town had two high schools.
 I went to East Bremerton High School.
 In my family of origin I had two siblings: a sister close in age and a much younger brother.
+My father collected photos of the family I grew up in.

 I only lived in a regular college dormitory for two years.
 I spent two years in a co-operative house and one year living completely off campus.
 These living arrangements provided lots of opportunities to learn how to cook, shop, and maintain a household.